 Dr Cat Pausé Travel Bursary

-It is with great sadness that we share the terrible news that Dr Caitlin (Cat) Pausé passed in her sleep on 26th March, 2022.
+On 26th March, 2022 we heard the terrible news that Dr Caitlin (Cat) Pausé had passed in her sleep.
 Cat was a force of nature.
 She was a scholar, a mentor, a teacher, an activist, and a tireless advocate for fat rights.
 She also hosted a successful radio show in New Zealand called Friend of Marilyn (referring to formidable activist Marilyn Wann) and available as a podcast, in which she interviewed researchers, practitioners, activists, and people engaged in all forms of fat liberation work around the world, from plus-size models to political campaigners, as well as sharing others’ writing and providing commentary on topics that were on the public radar.
-You can access most of Cat’s work including her scholarship, activism, podcast, blog, tumblr and more on her website https://www.friendofmarilyn.com/.

 “Cat was an amazing communicator who brought together fat studies scholars and activists from all over the world.
 Her activism, her scholarly work and her conferences changed the world for so many of us working in the field.
 She was active in changing the law in New Zealand to include fatness as a discrimination ground and supported our struggle to do the same in Germany.
 She had wit, intellect and political instinct.
 Her radio show not only most certainly improved the situation of fat people in NZ but influenced activism in the whole world.”STEPHANIE VON LIEBENSTEIN, GERMAN ACTIVIST AND SCHOLAR, HOST WSC 2022, BERLIN

 She was a stalwart friend to the WSC, sponsoring the event every year out of her own pocket.
-I have been reading the last few days about how much she also supported others doing all kinds of work in fat scholarship and fat activism, supporting producers of all kinds.
+In the days after her death, I read numerous tributes and learned about how much she also supported others doing all kinds of work in fat scholarship and fat activism, supporting producers of all kinds.
 Those of us who were lucky enough to have Zoomed with Cat will have seen the amazing gallery wall behind her desk showcasing the photography of Substantia Jones and the Adipositivity Project.
 She impressed on me the importance of changing our visual diet, surrounding ourselves with images of beautiful fat bodies to counter the normalisation of fatphobia and our own acquired body hatred.

-In the last couple of days, I (Angela Meadows) have been trying to remember when I first came across Cat, and to begin with, I couldn’t.
+In the days after her death, I (Angela Meadows) was trying to remember when I first came across Cat, and to begin with, I couldn’t.
 I was surprised to remember how many years I had known her.
 Revisiting her work to write this, it came back to me.
 It was in response to Dr Geoffrey Miller’s fatphobic tweet in 2013 where he explicitly mocked fat individuals who were applying to graduate school.
 Cat responded by setting up a tumblr, “Fuck, yeah!
 Fat PhDs” to feature fat people proud of being “fatlicious in academia.”
 Page after page of Fat PhDs, beginning with her own doctoral graduation photo.
 I had only just started my own PhD studies at the time, and scrolling through page after page of smiling fat people receiving their doctorates was incredibly powerful.

 I still don’t remember when I first spoke to Cat directly – I can’t imagine a time when she was not in my life.
 I think many of us are just starting to comprehend the amount of time that Cat dedicated to building and nurturing these relationships, building a closer fat community, and making every person she spoke with feel truly special.